 With many predictor variables, one can create the most statistically significant model from the data.
 There are two main choices: forward stepwise regression and backward deletion method.

 In Forward Stepwise Regression: Start with the single best variable and add more variables to build your model into a more complex form.

 In Backward Deletion (Backward Selection) Regression: put all the variables in the model and reduce the model by removing variables until you are left with only significant terms.

 Backward Deletion method

-Let start with a big model and trim it down until you get the best (most statistically significant) regression model.
-To do this
+Let’s start with a big model and trim it down until you get the best (most statistically significant) regression model.
+This

 drop1() command can be used to examine a linear model and determine the effect of removing each one from the existing model.
 Complete the following steps to perform a backward deletion.
 Note that there are different R packages for the Backward and Forward Selection of predictors in the model.